3monkeys/play.rules/livre/part00-je-suis-nul/ch01-Preparation.md.Annexe01.md

             ~ play!
 1.2.3, http://www.playframework.org
             ~
-            ~ OK, the application is ready for eclipse ~ Use File/Import/General/Existing project to import D:\dev\workspace\azerguespeche into eclipse ~
+            ~ OK, the application is ready for eclipse ~ Use File/Import/General/Existing project to import C:\dev\workspace\azerguespeche into eclipse ~
             ~ Use eclipsify again when you want to update eclipse configuration files.
             ~ However, it's often better to delete and re-import the project into your workspace since eclipse keeps dirty caches...